 Explore the ancient Maya city of Tikal

 Tikal is an ancient Maya city thought to have been inhabited between the 6th century BCE and the 10th century CE.
-It’s estimated there are 3000 buildings across the core 16 square kilometres of the city of which only about 15% have been restored.
-Tikal is estimated to have housed a population of around 100,000 people at its peak, and was an important cultural, ceremonial and commercial centre.
+It’s estimated there are 3000 buildings across the core 16 square kilometres of the ancient citadel of which only about 15% has been restored.
+Tikal is estimated to have housed a population of around 100,000 people at its peak and was an important cultural, ceremonial and commercial centre.
 Like most Maya cities, it was eventually abandoned and reclaimed by the jungle where it remained hidden until it was rediscovered in 1848.
-Star Wars fans note, Tikal was a filming location in Star Wars: Episode IV A New Hope.
+Star Wars fans, take note, Tikal was a filming location in Star Wars: Episode IV A New Hope.

 Tubing to Xibalba at Candelaria Caves